ARITY SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Consequently, the Sourcing and Procurement Solutions department conducts careful due diligence to ensure there is no apparent risk of slavery and/or human trafficking.
 Arity seeks to engage only with reputable suppliers that do not engage in any form of slavery and/or human trafficking.

-All Suppliers, who are or want to be a business partner to Arity, are expected to adhere to the requirements of the Supplier Code of Ethics, which incorporates the terms and philosophies of this Statement.
+All suppliers, who are or want to be a business partner to Arity, are expected to adhere to the requirements of the Supplier Code of Ethics, which incorporates the terms and philosophies of this Statement.
 Arity suppliers are prohibited from subcontracting services to a third party without Arity’s prior knowledge, due diligence, and consent.
 Over the next 12 months we will continue to engage our suppliers to gain further insight into our supply chains.